 Where is it located and how do I get there?

 The Adirondack Region is located in Northern New York, about 4 hours north of Manhattan and two hours south of Montreal.
 It is a vast wilderness, but it isn't as remote as some might think.
 Amtrak train service leaves from Penn Station in NYC and travels directly into the Adirondack Park, stopping at historic and scenic depots along the way.
 For Vermont, New York, New Jersey and Canadian residents, it is also a popular one-tank trip destination which offers a balanced blend of outdoor recreation opportunities and attractions, restaurants, shopping and events.
-If you plan on getting to the Adirondacks by car, there are two major highways that that border the Adirondack Region east and west.
-They are Interstate 81 to the west and Interstate 87 to the east.
+If you plan on getting to the Adirondacks by car, there are two major highways that that border the Adirondack Region - Interstate 81 to the west and Interstate 87 to the east.
 Two regional airports offer service to the Adirondacks, and major bus lines make traveling from anywhere convenient, affordable and easy.